papivot/cluster-api-aws/README.md

 ```shell
 sudo cp ./bin/clusterawsadm /usr/local/bin
 ```

+### Create the Cloudformation stack

-Use the binary, to create an AWS Cloudformation stack in your AWS account, to set up the required IAM users/group/profiles.
+Use the **clusterawsadm** binary to create an AWS Cloudformation stack in your AWS account, to set up the required IAM users/group/profiles.

 ```shell
 clusterawsadm alpha bootstrap create-stack